commanderx16/x16-emulator/README.md

 To avoid incompatibility problems between the PETSCII and ASCII encodings, use lower case filenames on the host side, and unshifted filenames on the X16 side.

-* ON IPADS THEY WILL BE STORED IN THE DOCUMENTS FOLDER

 Dealing with BASIC Programs
 ---------------------------